beamable/UnrealSDK/Docs/docs/Samples/Unreal SDK - Steam Demo.md

 To configure the sample, set the `BeamProjOverride.txt` to `BEAMPROJ_SteamDemo`, re-generate your project files and run the `BeamableUnreal` project (it'll be configured as the `BEAMPROJ_SteamDemo` sample).

-## Setting up Beamable & Discord Application
+## Setting up Beamable & Steam Application

 !!! note "Assumptions"
 	Instructions below assume that you already have the Steam application created, if that is not the case create one first.

 Since this sample requires several resources, we do not host it ourselves.
 So, in order to access the sample we'll go set up a Steam account and setup the sample:

-1. Log into your [Steam](https://partner.steamgames.com/apps) account.
+1. Log into your [Steam](https://partner.steamgames.com/apps) developer account.
 2. Go to your App and set aside its `AppId`.
-3. Create and set aside publisher key using [this tutorial](https://partner.steamgames.com/doc/webapi_overview/auth#publisher-keys).
+3. Create a Publisher Web API key using [this tutorial](https://partner.steamgames.com/doc/webapi_overview/auth#publisher-keys).
+Set it aside in a notepad for future use.
 4. Make sure that game is added to user that you want to use to login.
+To do that:
+	1. Generate a Steam Key.
+	2. Add it to your Steam account so you can access the game.

 Now, you'll need to configure a Beamable realm so you can use it: